datalytyx/snowflake-webhooks/README.md

 The most likely cause is the Lambda function is not deployed correctly.

 # Uninstall
-Delete all the files in your S3 bucket (if not, the serverless remove will fail and could leave your system in partially deleted state)
+Delete all the files in your S3 bucket (if not, the serverless remove will fail and could leave your system in partially deleted state) then run
-Run

 ```
 serverless remove